 - Ideate and create workflows without limits with access to an infinite canvas and advanced mapping capabilities.

-Learn why remote work makes hybrid collaboration harder than you think.
+Learn why hybrid collaboration is harder than you think.

 Sometimes a blank canvas is all you need to get your best ideas out.
 Other times, it can help to have a little more of a prompt.
 If you’re taking advantage of virtual brainstorming tools, then you can get those creative juices flowing fast by utilizing pre-built templates.